lemire/simdprune/README.md

 ## How fast is it?

 The throughput of these functions is likely quite good.
-The latency however uses several cycles, however.
-Especially expensive is
-``prune_epi8`` due to its large table.
+The latency spans several cycles, however.
+Especially expensive is ``prune_epi8`` due to its large table.

 ```